daryl-sen/stimgen.theonline.app/README.md

 # Stimgen

+IMPORTANT UPDATE:
+Version 4 is in the works, with a major UI and UX revamp.

 Stimgen is an online software that generates images for running <a href="http://www.sfu.ca/psychology/research/vlab/research.html">change blindness</a> experiments.
 It is highly configurable, with options for image size, colors, individual stimulus size, and the number of stimuli on screen.

 ## What does it do?